University of Florida Homepage

 What happens if I do not earn 24 credits by the end of the spring semester?

-Scholars who fail to meet the credit hour renewal requirement can make up the deficit in the following summer at UF or another Florida community college or state university (per approval of transient form) but cannot receive MARC GatorSTAR stipend and tuition scholarship for that term.
+Fellows who fail to meet the credit hour renewal requirement can make up the deficit in the following summer at UF or another Florida community college or state university (per approval of transient form) but cannot receive MARC GatorSTAR stipend and tuition scholarship for that term.

 What happens if I take a semester off from UF?